Complete Guide

 What the Real Assessment Looks Like vs. Our Simulator

 Our simulator replicates the exact 5-step structure, the same scoring logic, and the same 35-minute time pressure as the real McKinsey Solve.
-The key difference: McKinsey generates a unique ecosystem every time — so should your practice.
+The key difference: McKinsey generates a unique set of sites and microbes every time — so should your practice.

 Practicing the same fixed scenario over and over builds false confidence.
 The real test will throw you a combination you've never seen.
 Our full simulator generates infinite unique scenarios so you build genuine adaptability.